 Bayou Classic is more than a classic football rivalry between Grambling State and Southern University–it's a parade, fan festivals, a career fair and the battle of the bands.
 Come out and join the fun!

-Celebration in the Oaks, November 23-25 and November 30-January 1 (closed Christmas Eve and New Year's Eve)
+Celebration in the Oaks, November 29-January 1 (closed Christmas Eve Night and New Year's Eve Night)

 Celebration in the Oaks in City Park is 25 acres of holiday magic.
 Come see centuries-old oaks draped in hundreds of thousands of lights as well as numerous other festive displays.
 Unless your last name is Scrooge, this event is a must.